Shrekking: The Dating Trend For People Who Are Tired Of Trying Too Hard

 “Same.”

+That loop can go on for days.
 Shrekking cuts that out without trying too hard.
 Also, when you’re not talking all the time, you stop relying on filler.
 You either say something worth saying, or you wait.

 And that small shift makes conversations feel more like actual human interaction.